hanke580/upfuzz/docs/Bugs.md

 # Detected New bugs

-We list all detected new bugs here
+We list the detected new bugs here

 ## Upgrade Bugs